ihmeuw/vivarium_research/docs/source/intervention_models/crm_mgmt/vivarium_outreach.rst

 This intervention affects primary adherence to medications, which in turn will affect the simulants exposure to SBP and LDL-C.

-.. list-table:: Affected Outcome #1 Effect Size
-  :widths: 15 15 15
-  :header-rows: 1

-  * - OR for Primary Adherence
-    - Source
-    - Notes
-  * - 2.16
-    - [Derose-2013]_
-    -

-This odds ratio will effectivly halve the number of simulants that are primary non-adherent.
+This odds ratio above will approximately halve the number of simulants that are primary non-adherent.
 All simulants that are no longer primary non-adherent, are assumed to be adherent.
 This means that the new adherence rates for simulants with the intervention are: